vacp2p/roadmap/content/dst/codex/2025q1-codex-comparison.md

 #### Description

-Related to Codex Comparison,
-we simply want to find out how fast Codex is, at various things under different kinds of stress and load.

-We will use the Base Capacity.

-We will test and compare the following:
+We will test and compare the following properties in Codex:

 * Upload speed (1 client)
 * Download speed